Nokia 6.1 (2018) Review: Plans | Pricing | Specs

-The Nokia 6 2018 improves on the flaws of its predecessor in most important aspects, making for a phone that's fun to use.
-The inclusion of Android One gives it expanded appeal as does its refined new design.
+The Nokia 6 2018 improves on the flaws of its predecessor in most important aspects, with its refined new design and the inclusion of Android One giving it expanded appeal.

 - Android One